yagizerlc/protocol_yagiz_github/Day 7: Pangenomics.md

 ## Types of Computational Pangenomes
 ### Presence–Absence Variation (PAV) Pangenome
 PAV pangenomes quantify the `presence` and `absence` of genes within a population.
-They identify the `core genome`, which includes all of the genes present in all members of the population, and the `accessory/dispensable genome`, which includes all of the genes present in a subset of the population.
+They identify the `core genome`, which includes all of the genes present in all members of the population, `accessory/dispensable genome`, which includes all of the genes present in a subset of the population, and `Singletons` which are only present in one individual of the population.

 Core gene functions are generally under high selective pressure and are highly conserved within the population.
 They tend to be older and essential for survival, while accessory genes tend to be less conserved and responsible for variations in lifestyle and evolutionary trajectories.